Akeilee/Akeilee.github.io/README.md

 For this piece of coursework I was asked to create a simple scene that had different graphical shaders affect a cube in real time.
 I used C++, OpenGL and its associated shader language, GLSL.

 Numerous shaders were used such as a:
-Geometry shader - invoked once per primative and takes in the vertices of the cube and outputs new primitives that form new smaller cubes, Tessellation shader - invoked once per vertex and creates new triangle primitives to distort the cube based on a heightmap, Lighting shader - creating a spotlight effect on the cube.
+Geometry shader - invoked once per primitive and takes in the vertices of the cube and outputs new primitives that form new smaller cubes, Tessellation shader - invoked once per vertex and creates new triangle primitives to distort the cube based on a heightmap, Lighting shader - creating a spotlight effect on the cube.
 <br />